Mouse Control

 Types of Mice in New York

-There are two main types of mice that you’ll find in your New York home or business.
+There are two main types of mice in NYC, New Jersey and Connecticut:

 A mouse looking to the side.